ianrae/fieldcopy/README.md

 ```

 Use the FieldCopy instance to get a converter for a given source and destination class, and then use it.
-The converter returns the converted object.
+The converter method *convert* returns the converted object.

 ```java
 Converter<CustomerEntity, CustomerDTO> converter = fc.getConverter(CustomerEntity.class, CustomerDTO.class);